 Perhaps the most appealing aspect of French Press is how easy it is to use even for veterans and beginners alike.
 While there are many variations on exactly what the process should look like, they all come down to grinding the coffee relatively coarsely, pouring in hot water, leaving the coffee to ‘steep’ in the water for a time, and then pressing down the plunger.
 Using a French Press is refreshingly simple to use and easy to get really enjoyable results.
 Using the following method, we have found it to produce some of the best French Press coffee we have tasted.

 Do this by pouring hot water into the brewing chamber, pushing down the plunger into the hot water, and then pouring out the hot water.

 Grind 20g of coffee beans to medium grind setting and place into the bottom of the French Press.

 Step Three: Add Water

-Bring water to the boil, wait a few seconds and then add 300g of water fairly quickly.
+Bring water to a boil, wait a few seconds, and then add 300g of water fairly quickly.
 Make sure the whole bed of grinds is wet and then place the lid on the press with the plunger up and not touching the water.

 Step Four: Wait